A1exandra/A1exandra.github.io/Memory-Game/README.md

 # Memory Game

 Hi,
 This is *Memory Game*, a match-2 type game.
+And here's the [preview](https://a1exandra.github.io/Memory-Game/).
 You click on one of those rectangle shapes that is actually the back of a playing card and the shape flips to reveal its underlying symbol.

 ## Play the game